zaneris123/CoordinateOffset/README.md

 CoordinateOffset
 ================
-**A Minecraft Spigot/Paper plugin that obfuscates each player's coordinate system.**
+**A Minecraft Spigot/Paper plugin that configurably obfuscates player's coordinates.**

 Minecraft offers an extremely useful "debug" (F3) menu that allows anyone to easily see their precise coordinates in the world.
 This makes it easy to save points of interest, share locations with friends (or enemies), and even add